ESCOMP/CTSM/doc/source/tech_note/Crop_Irrigation/CLM50_Tech_Note_Crop_Irrigation.rst

 retranslocation is initiated at the beginning of the grain fill stage for all crops except soybean, for which retranslocation is after LAI decline.
-Nitrogen stored in the leaf and stem is moved into a storage retranslocation pool.
-For wheat and rice, nitrogen in roots is also released into the retranslocation storage pool.
+Nitrogen stored in the leaf and stem is moved into a storage retranslocation pool for all crops, and for wheat and rice, nitrogen in roots is also released into the retranslocation storage pool.
 The quantity of nitrogen mobilized depends on the C:N ratio of the plant tissue, and is calculated as